wp-plugins/advanced-ads/readme.txt

 * posts by category, tags, taxonomies
 * archive pages by category, tags, taxonomies
 * special page types like 404, attachment and front page

+global conditions

+* disable all ads in the frontend (e.g. when your ad network breaks down)
+* disable all ads on 404 pages (e.g. AdSense doesn’t allow that)
+* disable all ads on non-singular pages with a single click

 = visitor conditions =